 Issued patent and published patent application databases

 The USPTO has one database for issued patents and another database for published patent applications.
 The reason is that not all published patent applications eventually mature into a patent.
 Additionally, not all patents were published before issuance.
 For example, design patents are never published until they issue as a patent.
-Additionally, non publication requests prevents the publication of the patent application until the patent application matures into a patent.
+Additionally, non-publication requests prevent the publication of the patent application until the patent application matures into a patent.
 Hence, both databases must be searched to conduct a proper patent search.

 Review the titles and click through to relevant titles to read the abstract.
 Do not read through the entire reference.
 Just keep track of the relevant references which will be downloaded later and reviewed more thoroughly.

 Go through this process with each keyword and class/subclass combination.
 Manually filter out the relevant references.
 The list of references will be much shorter than a search conducted without specifying a class/subclass.
 Moreover, the references should be more on point than a search conducted without specifying the class/subclass.

 Repeat the keyword search process for the published patent application database.
 Go to http://patft.uspto.gov/ and click Search under AppFT: Applications.
 Perform the keyword and class/subclass search in this database.
 Keep track of relevant references.

 Review the uncovered references and check its class and subclass to see if you can find other relevant classes and subclasses for your invention.

 Patent searching is an iterative process

 As you read through the references, you will develop additional search terms and additional classes and subclasses, repeat the search until you have searched all of the keywords within the relevant classes and subclasses.

 1. Overview: How to conduct a DIY patent search

 3. Brainstorming keywords for the DIY patent search